A top 5 public university with more than 200 majors, Purdue delivers a hands-on learning experience and a world-class degree.

 No wonder Purdue students get a whopping 340% more on-campus job interviews, on average, than students at other universities.
 In fact, The Wall Street Journal ranks Purdue #4 in the nation when it comes to preparing students for the workforce.

-With its four-season climate in West Lafayette, Indiana, Purdue offers outdoor activities year-round, be it sledding down Slayter Hill on lunch trays or taking a run through one of Purdue’s many fountains.
+With its four-season climate in West Lafayette, Indiana, Purdue offers outdoor activities year-round, be it sledding down Slayter Hill or taking a run through one of Purdue’s many fountains.
 The quintessential red-brick, tree-lined college campus combines a friendly Midwest vibe with Big Ten school spirit and a focused, entrepreneurial attitude.

 According to the neuroscience research company Lumosity, West Lafayette is the #3 smartest American city.
 And if you’re needing a big-city fix, Chicago and Indianapolis are both within easy driving distance.